 Reality Bites: Insights on Bridging the American Divide

-How the political and racial divide is being used to hide the greatest danger facing all Americans
+How the political and racial divide is being used to hide the greatest threat to all Americans

 The United States in 2020 sits on a powder keg.
 Democrats and Republicans are locked in a fierce ideological war, the country is torn over its response to the COVID-19 pandemic, cities are erupting in violent protests in the wake of George Floyd’s tragic death, police are being treated as enemies of the people, and tensions are escalating everywhere.